First of all, you need to download some things. We’re going to use two tools:

 We will use PowerShell to perform all activities to create gMSAs (group Managed Service Accounts).
-In order to do that on the server that is different than domain controller, we have to install the PowerShell module for the active directory, which is part of the RSAT (remote server administration tools), which you can find built in, in the servers.
+In order to do that on a server that is different from a domain controller, we have to install the PowerShell module for the active directory, which is part of the RSAT (remote server administration tools), which you can find built-in, in the servers.
 For that purpose, to create the gMSA, we have to use the New-ADServiceAccount cmdlet that where we specify -Name, and our name could be, for example, CQUREHacks.

 The next parameter that we are using, it’s DNSHostName.
-That DNS host name, it is actually a fully qualified domain name of the domain controller that holds the KDS root key that we were playing with.
+That DNS hostname is actually a fully qualified domain name of the domain controller that holds the KDS root key that we were playing with.
 So, in our case, it is WS12R2-DC.cqured.tec.
 Now, we need to specify a quite interesting parameter, which is PrincipalsAllowedToRetrieveManagedPassword.
-And that’s the parameter that allows you to specify either a group of the servers that you’re going to be running this particular gMSA on, or you can specify the particular host name.
+And that’s the parameter that allows you to specify either a group of the servers that you’re going to be running this particular gMSA on or you can specify the particular hostname.

 Now, we are happy to change Freddy Krueger’s account into our group managed service account.
 Here we can specify object types.
-We’ve got builtin security principal, because this is just a local workstation, we can get into active directory, so let’s do it.
-And in object types you’ve got right now service accounts and regular users.
+We’ve got a built-in security principal, because this is just a local workstation, we can get into the active directory, so let’s do it.
+And in object types, you’ve got right now service accounts and regular users.